michaelkeeling/saturn2018-growing-great-software-designers-workshop/position-papers/keeling-toward-a-design-consciousness.md

 * Solid design skills are absolutely required for growing great architects.
 * We can organize our approach to skills growth using the skills pyramid or something like it.
-* Skills alone are not enough to grow thought leaders, and there seems to be something beyond expert level skills which I call a design consciosness.
+* Skills alone are not enough to grow thought leaders, and there seems to be something beyond expert level skills which I call a design consciousness.
 * Other than _reflective practice_, I'm not sure how to go about helping others to develop self-awareness on the path to forming their own design consciousness